ConnectingEurope/Context-Broker-Data-Visualisation/doc/technical/index.md

 ### Understanding the code

-The objective of this section is to explain different technical points of the enabler, including new developments, modify parts of the enabler, etc.
+The objective of this section is to explain different technical aspects of the enabler, including new developments, modifying parts of the enabler, etc.

 [Top](#technical-documentation)